iced-rs/rfcs/text/0022-new-theming.md

 ## Unresolved questions

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?

+I have already done a test with Container and I am able to change the background color

 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?